A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 We show the results of a simple simulation of generalised filtering on a partially observed stochastic Lorenz system.
 Despite its small-scale, this is a relatively challenging filtering problem because the stochastic Lorenz system exhibits stochastic chaos \cite{law_data_2016,reich_probabilistic_2015,fristonStochasticChaosMarkov2021}.

-\textbf{The generative process:} The latent state of the data generating process $x_t$ is three dimensional and evolves according to a stochastic Lorenz system driven by a stationary Gaussian process with Gaussian autocovariance $w_t$ (i.e.~white noise convolved with a Gaussian).
-The data we observe $y_t$ is one-dimensional and a noisy version of the sum of the latent states $x_t$ along each dimension, where the observation noise $z_t$ is a (one-dimensional) stationary Gaussian process with Gaussian autocovariance.
+\textbf{The generative process:} The latent state of the data generating process $x_t=(x_{0,t},x_{1,t},x_{2,t})$ is three dimensional and evolves according to a stochastic Lorenz system; an SDE with flow

+and fluctuations a stationary Gaussian process with Gaussian autocovariance $w_t$ (i.e.~white noise convolved with a Gaussian).
+The data we observe $y_t$ is one-dimensional: the sum of all three components of $x_t$, i.e.

+plus observation noise $z_t$, a one-dimensional stationary Gaussian process with Gaussian autocovariance.
+We perform experiments for different levels of state and observation volatilities.

-\textbf{The generative model:} For ease of exposition we take the generative model to be same as the generative process.
+\textbf{The generative model:} For simplicity we take the generative model to be equal to the generative process.

-\textbf{Simulation:} We show the result of generalised filtering for different magnitudes of observation noise (i.e.~noise volatility), in a regime with low observation noise (Figure~\ref{fig: DEM}, \textit{left}) and another with high observation noise (Figure~\ref{fig: DEM}, \textit{right}) using the state-of-the-art implementation detailed in Section~\ref{sec: sota implementation}, using $N=M=6$ orders of motion (twice the dimension of the Lorenz attractor, see~\ref{sec: order selection}).
-Please see Figure~\ref{fig: DEM} for an illustration of real and inferred states as well as their difference measured in phase-space Euclidean distance
+\textbf{Simulation:} We show the result of generalised filtering for different magnitudes of observation noise (i.e.~noise volatility); in a regime with low observation noise (Figure~\ref{fig: DEM}, \textit{left}) and another with high observation noise (Figure~\ref{fig: DEM}, \textit{right}) using the state-of-the-art implementation detailed in Section~\ref{sec: sota implementation}, using $N=M=5$ orders of motion (twice the box-counting dimension of the Lorenz attractor, see~\cref{sec: order selection}).
+Please see Figure~\ref{fig: DEM} for an illustration of real and inferred states as well as their difference measured in phase-space Euclidean distance.

-\textbf{Results:} The generalised filter is able to infer the latent state and reconstruct the attractor; in the regime of low observation noise the reconstruction is very accurate, while in the regime of high observation noise the reconstruction is accurate overall but misses many details, however this is to be expected given the low signal to noise ratio in this case.
+\textbf{Results:} The generalised filter is able to infer the latent state and reconstruct the attractor: in the regime of low observation noise the reconstruction is very accurate, while in the regime of high observation noise the reconstruction is accurate overall but misses many details, however this is to be expected given the low signal to noise ratio in this case.

-\textbf{Discussion:} This simulation has the limitation of using a generative model that is equal to the generative process which is unrealistic in practice.
-This was chosen to be as informative as possible to visualise the performance of the method.
-For more realistic high-dimensional simulations in real world scenarios we refer to \cite{bos2022free,meera2023adaptive,anil2021dynamic}.
+\textbf{Discussion:} This simulation uses a generative model that is equal to the generative process to discard confounders such as model mis-specification when illustrating this method's ability.
+We refer the reader to \cite{fristonGeneralisedFiltering2010,bos2022free,meera2023adaptive,anil2021dynamic,balajiBayesianStateEstimation2011} for more realistic, higher-dimensional inferences in real world scenarios.